 Business, Self-Help & Health $6,172

-These are average costs of self-publishing a book, and with services like Reedsy, you can add these services a la carte in varying degrees, depending on your budget.
+The costs of self-publishing a book varies greatly, ranging anywhere from $100-$6000 depending on book production costs such as formatting, design, editing, and more.
+The above are average costs of self-publishing a book by genre, and with services like Reedsy, you can add these additional book production services a la carte, depending on your budget.
 Once your final project is finished, you’ll have a file ready for print, and there are options there, too.

 Book Production Costs